F1LT3R/multi-agent-flow/templates/WRITE_USER_STORIES.md

       - **Different feature + Success**: IGNORE this report (not relevant to your new task)
       - **Different feature + Failed**: IGNORE this report (those issues don't apply here)

-3. **Check for previous user stories**: List files in `./stories/` to find `USER_STORIES_*.md` files
-   - If they exist and are for the SAME feature: Read and iterate on them
-   - If they exist but are for a DIFFERENT feature: Start fresh with new iteration number

-4. **If this is the first run**: You won't find these files, proceed normally

 # Example Decision Making

 **Scenario 1**: Report says "Success - Calculator built", current task is "Build todo app"